BHP process to unload U.S. shale operations could take until 2019

 Bidding in consortiums would allow the integrated oil companies to focus on acreage that complemented their holdings, such as that in the Permian, while the private equity firms would take on gas-rich acreage in the Haynesville formation.

 The acreage includes holdings that BHP acquired in its $12 billion takeover of Petrohawk Energy in 2011, as appetite for shale gas assets reached fever pitch.
 Shale gas assets have lost value as natural gas prices fell from about $4.50 in mid 2011 to a low of $1.60 in 2016.
-Prices have since recovered to about $2.93 per MMBtu NGc1.
+Prices have since recovered to about $2.93 per MMBtu.

 Buyout houses are also dominant in the sale process for the gassy Fayetteville assets, the bid deadline for which was in late April, having been marketed separately from the rest of BHP’s shale portfolio.

-Barclays Plc (BARC.L) and Bank of America-Merrill Lynch (BAC.N) are running the sale process.
-Citigroup (C.N) and Goldman Sachs (GS.N) had also helped BHP research the potential spin-off of the unit into a new company, should divestment prove unachievable, Reuters previously reported.
+Barclays Plc and Bank of America-Merrill Lynch are running the sale process.
+Citigroup and Goldman Sachs had also helped BHP research the potential spin-off of the unit into a new company, should divestment prove unachievable, Reuters previously reported.

 Reporting by Jessica Resnick-Ault and David French in New York, Additional reporting by Greg Roumeliotis in New York, Ron Bousso in London, Ernest Scheyder in Houston and John Tilak in Toronto; Editing by Matthew Lewis